enhanced error message when plugin not found

 and it took me an embarrassingly long time to realize that, okay, something called "neon" wasn't installed, and so couldn't be used but, hey, no big deal.

 (thanks for the very nice program!)

-#2 Updated by Eli Schwartz about 1 month ago
+#2 Updated by Eli Schwartz 4 months ago

 I find myself extremely confused, why did you not read the output of pacman when installing audacious-plugins?
 It specifically warned you about these optional dependencies?